poviolabs/PovioKit/PovioKit/Classes/Utilities/Delegated/README.md

 #  Delegated

+## The problem

-## Very often we are required to delegate events from one entity to another.
+Very often we are required to delegate events from one entity to another.
 A common pattern in iOS is the so called `Delegate` pattern:

 ```swift
 protocol SomeCellDelegate: AnyObject {